The Covid-19 legislation deadlines that letting agents need to know in England, Scotland, and Wales

 The Tenancy Saver Loan Scheme (TSL) was launched in October 2020 in Wales, to serve a similar purpose, offering loans at the low interest rate of just one percent.

-The Welsh government has also introduced a new Tenancy Hardship Grant, which will launch mid-July.
-The Scottish government have announced a similar grant, which will become available "later in the year".
+The Welsh government has also introduced a new Tenancy Hardship Grant, which launched in mid-July.
+The Scottish government have announced a similar grant, which is now available.
+Local authorities will be able to use their discretion to determine if a payment should be made.

-Although no equivalent loan scheme in England was set up during the pandemic, the Debt Respite Scheme has been established in England and Wales to support some tenants with a "breathing space", giving them time to find a way to pay off debts, where relevant.
+In England, the government set up a "£65 million support package for vulnerable renters", and the Debt Respite Scheme was established in England and Wales, to support some tenants in need of a a "breathing space" to give them time to pay off debts, where relevant.
 You can download a free guide to the scheme here.

 This article is intended as a guide only.
 For more information, see gov.uk.